Introduction

 inspect_data(country)

-## Generating some descriptive statistics...
+## Generating descriptive statistics...

 ##